03kev/Obsidian-Backup/University/02 Programmazione I/Appunti Teoria/Orale Vigna.md

 The escaping concept [...] page 55 of the book -> how does the compiler decide if it's better to allocate in the heap or in the stack.
 Not relevant for the exam

+##### 2.3   Scope of variables
+A variable (constant, type, function) is only known in a certain range of the program, called the scope.
+- Variables declared outside of any function have global (or package) scope: they are visible and available in all source files of the package.
+- Variables declared in a function have local scope: they are only known in that function, the same goes for parameters and return-variables.

 #### 3     Assignment
-The value held by a variable is updated by an assignment statement, which in its simplest form has a variable on the left of the = sign and an expression on the right.
+The value held by a variable is updated by an assignment statement, which in its simplest form has a variable on the left of the = sign and an expression on the right: `{go}variable = expression`

 ```go unwrap title:
 x = 1                             // named variable